Aman-Godara/terraform-aws-api-gateway-resource-endpoints/examples/1/README.md

+# Read comments in main.tf file
-# fill the details between <> in main.tf and .auto.tfvars files
+# fill the details between <> in .auto.tfvars files